jonathanbell/recipes/breakfast/Almond Flour Pancakes.md

 - 4 eggs
 - 1/2 cup water
 - 1/4 cup oil
-- 1 teaspoons baking soda or baking powder
+- 1 teaspoon baking soda or baking powder
 - 1/2 teaspoon salt
-- 1-2 packets stevia (optional)
+- 1-2 packets stevia (optional) OR 2 tablespoons white sugar (also optional)

 ## Method

 1. Mix all ingredients together until there are no lumps.
-1. Let batter sit for about 15 minutes.
+1. Let batter sit for about 10-15 minutes.
-1. Pour onto hot griddle or pan over medium high heat.
+1. Pour onto hot griddle or pan over medium low heat.
-1. Flip them when the edges start to dry or bubbles in the center don't pop and reform.
+1. Flip them when the edges start to dry or bubbles in the center don't pop and reform anymore.